Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Bladder infections can also be caused by waiting too long to urinate.
 The bladder is a muscle that stretches when full and shrinks when empty.
 “Holding it” can cause the bladder to stretch past its capacity.
 This leaves old urine in the bladder and results in bacterial growth.

 Bladder infections may also be due to a depressed immune system.
-Antibiotics do not help in these cases and may actually attack the bladder lining.
+Antibiotics do not usually help in these cases and may actually attack the bladder lining.

 Cranberry juice is a well known remedy for bladder infections.
 Cranberry juice prevents bacteria from sticking to the bladder walls.
 Cranberry juice contains natural antibiotics and is an effective diuretic.
 Be sure not to buy anything labeled “cocktail” as it contains lots of sugar and small amounts of cranberry juice.
 Try shopping at a health food store.